A little about me:

 I was born and grew up in northern New York State in the middle of the Adirondack Mountains and it's probably those early years of dealing with real nature that has instilled in me this sense of understanding of our native species of birds and animals and since that time, I've always had a propensity to have space and wild life around me, and now that I'm getting on in years, I'm learning to enjoy it more and more.
 Our last move was to 25 acres right out in the middle of nowhere and nature is very abundant on a daily basis.

-Even before we came 'South' I had always liked Bluebirds and always had 4 or 5 houses placed out for them and now that I have the room, I have a mile and a half long trail that has 36 houses on it.
+Even before we came 'South' I had always liked Bluebirds (the New York State Bird) and always had 4 or 5 houses placed out for them and now that I have the room, I have a mile and a half long trail that has 40 houses on it.
 They are a beautiful little bird and are a ball to have around.
-It's very common to see a flash of blue whiz by around our place and they are a constant companion on walks out in the fields.
+Their gurgling sound is a pleasure to hear when I walk outside in the mornings with my cup of coffee.
+It's very common to see a flash of blue whiz by around our place and they are a constant companion when cutting the grass, scoffing up any insects that the mower dislodged or on walks out in the fields.

-Growing up on a dairy farm, 'Barnies', (Barn Swallows) were abundant and they were actually my first love.
-But after getting married and leaving the farm, they weren't around much any more and as my new wife and I moved around trying to make a go of it, we just didn't have the habitat for them to stay and I missed them.
+Growing up on a dairy farm, 'Barnies', (Barn Swallows) were abundant and they were literally everywhere.
+Everybody that had barns had them.
+Many of my free hours as a youngster were spent watching these beautiful little birds and I was always amazed at their flying abilities.
+But after getting married and leaving the farm, they weren't around much any more and as my new wife and I moved around trying to make a go of it, we just didn't have the habitat for them to stay and I actually missed them.
 Although I would see them around, they just never found our front porch (as bad as I wanted them to come).

-In '85 we moved to northern Alabama where I went to work for a Computer Company, (designing computers, of course) and that very first year, I made and put up my first martin house.
+In '85 we moved to northern Alabama where I went to work for a Computer Company, (designing computers) and that very first year, I made and put up my first martin house.
 Unfortunately, none came and stayed.
-Then, later that year someone told me about gourds and how to mount them on a ' T ' pole.
+Then, later that year one of my buddies told me about gourds and how to mount them on a ' T ' pole.
+He said it was "how his father had done it".
 I was game for anything so I tried it and by golly, in the spring of '86, two pairs came and stayed and it's been nothing but enjoyment ever since.
 When I put that first house up in '85, I didn't know a thing about what I was getting myself in for.
-Now, with 104 cavities in my present colony site and 20 plus years of experience under my belt, I have a whole lot better understanding of what it takes to 'host' purple martins.
+Now, with 124 cavities in my present colony site and 25 plus years of experience under my belt, I have a whole lot better understanding of what it takes to 'host' purple martins.
 Yes, I can assure you, they can become very addicting!

 Of all the problems I've come across, probably the worst was (and still is) the English House Sparrow.
-This little invasive species is probably the worst problem to deal with because they are smaller than the martins and are also cavity nesters, just like the martins.
+This little invasive species was introduced in the US back in the 1890's and has become probably the worst problem to deal with because they are smaller than the martins and are also cavity nesters, just like the martins.
 I also found out that they were a problem for my BB's too, and that didn't go over very well with me at all.
 Many times I found sparrow nests in martin and BB houses and they needed to be removed.
-At first, they were just a nuisance, but after finding busted eggs or dead baby martins or bluebirds, I decide to wage war on these vermin, also known as 'flying rats' in the birding world.
-To this day, I destroy every one of them that I can get my hands on.
+At first, they were just a nuisance, but after finding busted eggs or dead baby martins or bluebirds enough was enough and I decide to wage war on these vermin, also known as 'flying rats' in the birding world.
+No, they are not a native bird to this country and to this day, I destroy every one of them that I can get my hands on.
 Yes I know!
-Many folks look at them as 'cute' little birds that flit around the McDonald's parking lots looking for handouts, but if they only knew what a scourge these little rats have been for the native cavity nesting birds in this country, they just might change their minds.
+Many folks look at them as 'cute' little birds that flit around the McDonald's parking lots looking for handouts, but those folks obviously aren't very educated about them (or don't care).
+And if they only knew what a scourge these little rats have been for the native cavity nesting birds in this country, they just might change their minds.

-Although European Starlings are also a pain, at least they are big enough to be kept out of martin housing because of the new SREH entrance holes, but the sparrow is actually the same size as a BB and that makes them double trouble.
+Although European Starlings are also a pain, at least they are big enough to be kept out of martin housing because of the new SREH entrance holes, (thanks to the early work of the late Charles McEwen from Canada) but the sparrow is actually the same size as a BB and that makes them double trouble.
 They can slip, not only into martin housing, but into BB housing as well, and once there, their destructive nature causes them to destroy any eggs or kill any babies they find in those cavities and then, build their nests right on top of them.
 You'll find a whole lot more about these two trash bird species within my pages and what to do about them.

 Yep, now that I have a tractor shed, I have my Barnies back.
-Took a year or two for them to find me, but now that they've finally found me, I'm a happy camper.
+It took a year or two for them to find me, but now that they've finally found me, I'm a happy camper.

 Anyways, I hope you enjoy your travels around my site.
-Hopefully, there's something here that will help educate you about the martins and what to do about the other pests that you will run into when you begin your colony.
-If in your travels you don't find the answer to your question, email me and I will get back to you with an answer of some kind.
+Hopefully, there's something here that will help educate you about purple martins and what to do about the other pests and predators that you'll run into when you begin your colony.
+If in your travels you don't find the answer to your question, email me and I will get back to you with an answer of some kind and if I don't know the answer, I'll send you to someone that does.

 Likewise, if you just want to say "Hi", then by all means, email away.